 Weird drivel is expected from some of the far right in the US, and in this pandemic, microphone bully Glen Beck did not disappoint, when he said that old people should sacrifice their lives to COVID-19 so the US economy can keep running at full strength1.
-Of course, like Alan Jones and his ‘coronavirus is just the health version of global warming’2, Beck, like Jones, was recording his disgraceful rant from the safety of his own home, far away from the virus-ridden streets where his listeners drag their knuckles.
-It is seemingly acceptable for other, especially poor or old people, to die, as long as the money keeps rolling in for Beck, and Jones.
-The reason these hypocritical bullies are so dismissive of people is because as businesses close or their income decreases dramatically, advertising, which is the lifeblood of the radio stations from which Jones and Beck blather, will be one of the first budget line items to be given the boot.
+Of course, like Alan Jones and his ‘coronavirus is just the health version of global warming’2, Beck, was similarly recording his disgraceful rant from the safety of his own home, far away from the virus-ridden streets where his listeners drag their knuckles.
+It is seemingly acceptable for other, especially poor or old people, to die, as long as the money keeps rolling in for Beck, and for Jones.
+The reason these hypocritical bullies are so dismissive of people is because, as businesses close, or their incomes decreases dramatically, advertising, which is the lifeblood of the radio stations from which Jones and Beck blather, will be one of the first budget line items to be given the boot.

 Even weirder drivel is coming from the televangelists in the US.
 Perhaps the weirdest of them all is 83 year old, much reupholstered and repainted Kenneth Copeland, who is worth about $US750 million and flies around the US in his private jet.
 He is a preacher of the prosperity gospel, the same sort of drivel to which Brian Houston, of Hillsong infamy, Prime Minister Scott Morrison, ministers Alex Hawke and Stuart Robert adhere.
 After some time ago claiming that the coronavirus pandemic will be “over much sooner than you think” because “Christian people all over this country praying have overwhelmed it,” Copeland recently appeared on his television program, staring-eyed, furrowed-browed, with brownish teeth bared, summoning the “wind of God” [does god eat turnips?] to destroy the novel coronavirus during a recent sermon.
 He said “I blow the wind of god on you.
 You are destroyed forever, and you’ll never be back.
 Thank you, God.
 Let it happen.
 Cause it to happen.”
 He had previously claimed that viewers of his show can be cured of COVID-19 by touching their screens, and that those attending his sermons in person would be healed.
 Most pertinently, however, he has urged viewers to continue paying tithes despite losing their jobs amid an unprecedented high number of unemployment claims within the last few weeks3.
 Like Beck and Jones (see above), Copeland and his ilk are mostly concerned that the suckers who subscribe to his televisual jesusing keep kicking the tin.
 After all, private jets are expensive to run.